-The most common error in using ANNs is the lack of respect for the complexity of the models they are capable of generating (whilst still being only visible as a "black box" to the user).
+The most common error in using ANNs is a lack of respect for the complexity of the models they are capable of generating (whilst still being only visible as a "black box" to the user).
 To understand this more clearly, consider the analogy of the curve-fitting problem: Intuitively, we invoke "Occam's razor", that is, the principle of parsimony, and choose the lowest-order polynomial that still fits our data.
 Thus the main challenge with the complexity of ANNs is that the nonlinear models that the NN built to reflect our data are so complex that they must be treated as a "black box."
 This often leads to the creation of ANNs that show excellent results during the training phase (interpolation), but which perform poorly when applied to the prediction of future, or unseen data (extrapolation).
 The greater the number of hidden layers, or even nodes in the ANN, the higher the risk.
-This problem is well known in fields outside Solar Physics (Astion et al., 1993; Alman & Ningfang, 2002; Tetko et al., 1995), leading researchers to validate the quality of their ANN using the entire error of the training charts and not simply a single error measure (Figure 3).
+This problem is well known in fields outside Solar Physics (Astion et al., 1993; Alman & Ningfang, 2002; Tetko et al., 1995), leading researchers to validate the quality of their ANN using the entire error of the training charts and not simply a single error measure (Figure 3(c)).
 In our investigation, we will monitor our ANNs for such errors and minimize their impact.

-Pattern Matching Approaches: A precursor to the pattern matching approaches that we plan to incorporate into analysis was developed by Chen et al. (1996).
+2.4.2.2 Pattern Matching Approaches: A precursor to the pattern matching approaches that we plan to incorporate into analysis was developed by Chen et al. (1996).
 Their insight relied on identification of well-defined and coherent magnetic cloud structures.
 They suggested, and presented examples whereby certain classes of long-duration events could be identified at 1 AU by in-situ spacecraft relatively early through the rotation of the large-scale magnetic field and the trailing portion (up to 80%) could be predicted by extrapolating a sinusoidal pattern forward in time.
 Particularly for flux ropes whose axes is located in the ecliptic plane and points along the azimuth direction, the variation in B_z approximates a \pm sine function.
 If the helicity of the event is such that a northward excursion of B_z occurs first, a reliable prediction of both the timing and magnitude of the all-important southward excursion can be made.
 Although this may appear to limit the applicability of this technique to a certain class of events, it is precisely this signature that results in the largest geomagnetic consequences.
-We outline several refinements to this basic idea, including flux-rope fits to real-time data and machine learning concepts, such as pattern recognition in the proposed work.
-A third novel idea is to combine cone-model simulations that predict the dynamic evolution of the ejecta in which the flux rope is embedded with the simple force-free flux rope extrapolation (e.g., Russell et al. (1990)); the deformation of the plasma being used to non-linearly stretch the force-free flux rope predicted from the small section of observed time series.
-Not only will these approaches provide more robust predictions, they will provide key estimates of the uncertainty in the prediction, which was not addressed in the pioneering study by Chen et al. (1996).
+We will develop several refinements to this basic idea, including flux-rope fits to real-time data and machine learning concepts, such as pattern recognition in the proposed work.